 How we are messed up because of something one of our parents did to us.

-This over-identification with the story we keep telling ourselves and, more importantly, the emotional payoff or ‘juice’ we get from telling the story over and over is what perpetuates the problem and keeps up from transcending it.
+This over-identification with the story we keep telling ourselves and, more importantly, the emotional payoff or ‘juice’ we get from telling the story repeatedly is what perpetuates the problem and keeps up from transcending it.

-Moving beyond our problems or current limitations requires that we give up both the story and the emotional payoff we are receiving from it.
-This is an important Emotional Sel-Mastery skill I teach in the Heart Warrior and Heart Leader Programs.
+Moving beyond our problems or current limitations requires giving up both the story and the emotional payoff we are receiving from it.
+These are two essential Emotional Sel-Mastery skills I teach in the Heart Warrior and Heart Leader Programs.

-If, for example, we have a financial problem, we must be willing to stop telling ourselves and others the story of how broke we are, how no one will ever hire us, or how old and undeserving of money we are.
-We must also give up the attachment to feeling sorry for ourselves or having other people’s sympathy.
+If, for example, you have a financial problem, you must be willing to stop telling yourself and others the story of how broke you are, how no one will ever hire you, or how old and undeserving of money you are.
+You must also give up the attachment to feeling sorry for yourself or having other people’s sympathy.

-One way to let go of the story is to ask yourself this simple yet powerful question: ‘Who would I be without this story?’
+One way to let go of the story is to ask yourself these simple yet powerful question: who would you be without the story?

-Who would you be without the story that you’re too old to find the ideal job or live your dreams?
+Who would you be without the story that you’re too old to find the ideal job, start a new career, or live your dreams?

-Who would you be without the story that you’re too wrinkled, too fat, or too broken to find love?
+Who would you be without the story that you’re too wrinkled, fat, or broken to find love?

 Who would you be without the story that you’re too tired, too sick, or too stressed to write that book, start that project, or do that thing you love?

-Letting go of the story and the emotional payoff you get from it is the first step towards reclaiming your personal power.
-This requires that you take 100% responsibility for your life and for all that you’re currently experiencing and begin to see yourself as the author and creator of your life.
+Letting go of the story and the emotional payoff you get from it is the first step towards reclaiming your power.
+Doing this requires that you take 100% responsibility for your life and for all that you’re currently experiencing and begin to see yourself as the author and creator of your life.

-The power to change any situation is and has always been inside of you.
-Because ultimately, you are the consciousness that created the problem and therefore, you are also the consciousness that will transcend it.
-This requires that a change happens both in your heart and mind.
+The power to change any situation has always been inside of you.
+Because ultimately, you are the consciousness that created the problem, and therefore, you are also the consciousness that will transcend it.
+This requires you to change the story and how you feel about it!